thebinsohail/thebinsohail/README.md

 Hello, my name is Anas Bin Sohail and I am a software developer with experience in a variety of programming languages and frameworks, including Java, Spring Boot, Hibernate, Node.js, Express.js, Vue.js and React.

 I have a strong foundation in object-oriented programming and experience building both back-end and front-end applications.
-In my previous role, I worked on a team responsible for developing and maintaining a large, distributed software system using Java and Spring Boot.
-I also have experience with Hibernate, which we use for data persistence.
+In my previous role, I worked on a team responsible for developing and maintaining a large, distributed software system using Java and Spring Boot and Hibernate, which we use for data persistence.
 Apart from this I also have experience with cloud platforms such as AWS/GCP etc.

 In my free time, I enjoy exploring new technologies and staying up-to-date with the latest industry trends.
 This has led me to develop a number of personal projects using Node.js, Express.js, and Vue.js.
 These projects have allowed me to improve my skills in full-stack development and build modern, responsive web applications.